Elilgo324/ZeroHex/README.md

 Our work contains, among the rest, the following components:
 - The code of the modified and the original agents.
 It contains the original files to create and train the original agent.
-The file compare.py can be run by 'compare.py model1 model2' to compare the models.
+The file compare.py can be run by `compare.py model1 model2` to compare the models.
-The file learning.py can be run by 'learning.py' to train the agent to fit the rank of a banch of games.
+The file learning.py can be run by `learning.py` to train the agent to fit the rank of a banch of games.
+- Inside the agent folder there are also files that used to run our agents against the agent wolve.
+It can be run by `vs_wolve.py`.
+Modify the hard coded paths inside.
+Some integration details (commands, parameters and more) can be founded inside `wolve_integration.py`.
 - The convertor contains scripts to handle and arrange the original games records.
 - The evaluation tool can be used to evaluate the accuracy of predicting the next move given a board state.
-It can be run by 'eval.py'.
+It can be run by `eval.py`.
 Notice that the paths and games are hard coded inside (and can easily be modified).
 - The gui that can be used by human to play against the agents.
 The original application had some bugs in it, that we fixed in this version.